yupospelova/clusterization_test/README.md

-# Clusterisation of spatial sequence data for BGI
+# Clusterisation of spatial sequence data

 Test task for the BGI Junior Algorithm Developer position.